filipeprata111/BLOQUEIA/README.md

 1. Clone the repo.
 2. Install the dependencies.
-3. Train the answers using `treinador.py` and your own questions.
+3. Train the answers using `python treinador.py` and your own questions.
    (Save the questions in a `.txt` file inside the `dados` folder.)
-4. Run the main script.
+4. Run the main script using `python main.py`

 After running the app, it should redirect you to a website where you can ask questions to the bot.
+(or just paste `http://127.0.0.1:5000` on your browser)

 ---